-Husband and wife team, Kevin Newell and Lacey DeWeert are the owners and operators of Total Fisherman Guide Service.
+Husband and wife team, Kevin Newell and Lacey DeWeert as well as Chris Snyder are the guides here at Total Fisherman Guide Service.

 Pro Guide Kevin Newell

-I started guiding when I was 24 years old, fairly young by most standards, but now that I'm 36, I'm truly glad that I started at such at young age and didn't wait … so many things have changed in the last decade and I'm glad I was able to participate in these changes and not sit idly by waiting to make my big move into the professional guiding arena.
+I started guiding when I was 24 years old, fairly young by most standards, but now that I'm 40, I'm truly glad that I started at such at young age and didn't wait … so many things have changed in the last fifteen years and I'm glad I was able to participate in these changes and not sit idly by waiting to make my big move into the professional guiding arena.

 I'm Lacey DeWeert and fishing is my passion!
 It doesn't matter whether it's spring Chinook, estuary sturgeon or just a great crabbing trip, I love being on the water and sharing my love of fishing with other people.